Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: Computational experiments

-In this section, we report results of an experiment designed to evaluate the performance of our B\&B approach with the introduction of multiple variable fixing.
-For the multiple variable fixing procedure, we follow Algorithm \ref{algo:fixing} taking as input the $\mathbf{x}$ part of the solution of the SDP relaxation solved at each node, the current $UB$, and $\varepsilon_1 =\varepsilon_2=0.01$.
-We only activate the fixing procedure when the gap at the node is less than 1\%.
-This strategy turns out to be effective at every node since no time is wasted for fixing variables that cannot be fixed since the node gap is too large.
-Table \ref{tab:my_label2} compares our B\&B approach without and with the multiple fixing procedure over the 36 {\tt spar} instances with $n \in \{125,150,175,200\}$.
-The first column, $\vert N \vert$, denotes the cardinality of set $N$; columns {\tt Nodes} and {\tt Time} have the usual meaning; column {\tt SDP Fix} reports the total number of SDPs solved for fixing variables; column {\tt Fix$_0$} reports the number of variables fixed at the root node; Column {\tt Reduction} denotes the percentage of time reduction of B\&B with fixing with respect to the one without fixing computed as 100 $\times$ (time without fixing - time with fixing) / time without fixing.
-These computational results clearly show that multiple fixing, in spite of its additional cost (each round of fixing requires the solution of an SDP problem), is highly beneficial, especially over the most challenging instances, when the number of nodes becomes larger.
-As already commented in Section \ref{sec:fixing}, the reduction of the computing times is partially due to the usually lower number of nodes but is mostly related to the fact that smaller dimensional SDP problems are solved at the B\&B nodes.
-This fact is clearly highlighted by instance {\tt spar-200-050-1}, where the number of nodes with multiple variable fixing is even larger than the number of nodes without (this happens because the choice of branching variables is different in the two approaches) but the computing time in the first case is much lower than in the second case.
+{Table \ref{tab:comparison_fixing} compares our B\&B approach without and with multiple fixing over 36 {\tt s$\{n\}$-$\{d\}$-$\{s\}$} instances where $n \in \{125,150,175,200\}$, $d \in \{25, 50, 75\}$, and $s \in \{1, 2, 3\}$.
+The first column, $\vert N \vert$, represents the cardinality of set $N$; columns ``Nodes'' and ``Time'' indicate the number of nodes and computational time in seconds, respectively; column ``Node Red.'' expresses the percentage reduction in nodes for B\&B with fixing compared to B\&B without fixing.
+This reduction is calculated as $100\frac{C_1-C_2}{C_1}$, where $C_1$ denotes the number of nodes without fixing and $C_2$ the number of nodes with fixing; similarly, column ``Time Red.'' denotes the percentage reduction in computational time for B\&B with fixing compared to B\&B without fixing, calculated as $100\frac{T_1-T_2}{T_1}$, where $T_1$ denotes the time without fixing and $T_2$ the time with fixing.}

+These computational results clearly show that multiple fixing, despite its additional cost (each round of fixing requires the solution of an SDP problem), is highly beneficial, especially over the most challenging instances, when the number of nodes becomes larger.
+As already commented in Section \ref{sec:fixing}, the reduction of the computing times is partially due to the usually lower number of nodes, but is mostly related to the smaller dimension of the SDP problems at the B\&B nodes{, as confirmed by the statistics in Table \ref{tab:fix_stat}.} This is clearly highlighted by instance {\tt s200-050-1}, {where the number of nodes with multiple variable fixing increases of $8.36\%$ (this happens because the choice of branching variables is different in the two approaches), but the computational time reduces of $32.97\%$.
+By comparing the two columns ``Node Red.'' and ``Time Red.'', it becomes clear that the reduction of computing times cannot only be explained by the reduction of the number of nodes.
+Remarkably, on the largest instances ($n=200$) we can observe a time reduction greater than $30\%$ with the exception of \texttt{s200-025-3} which is solved at the root node without fixing any variable.}